Skip to content

 Cleaning Indoor Evaporator Coils

 1. Turn off your system completely.
-Not just the thermostat - switch it off at the isolator switch or power point.
+Not just at the thermostat; switch it off at the isolator switch or main power point.

 4. Inspect the coils.
-They're the metal fins behind the filters.
+They are the metal fins situated behind the filters.
 If they look like they're wearing a grey sweater, they definitely need cleaning.

 6. Let it work its magic.
-The foam will dissolve dirt and drain into the unit's normal drainage system.
+The foam will dissolve the dirt and gracefully drain into the unit's normal drainage system.

 7. Reassemble and wait.
 Put the filters and cover back on, but wait about 30 minutes before turning the system back on.